princess-wawa/Nyarch-Grub-Theme/README.md

  -  Then edit the name of the grub theme you want in `/etc/default/grub` using <br>
      ```sudo nano /etc/default/grub```
     - Find the line starting with `#GRUB_THEME` and change it to `GRUB_THEME="/boot/grub/themes/Nyarch-theme/theme.txt"`
- -  Upgrade your git config using <br>
+ -  Upgrade your grub config using <br>
      ```sudo grub-mkconfig -o /boot/grub/grub.cfg```
  -  finally, you can `reboot`